Generic Name: ruxolitinib (RUX oh LI ti nib)

 Using Jakafi may increase your risk of developing skin cancer.
 Talk to your doctor about this risk and what skin symptoms to watch for.

-FDA pregnancy category C. It is not known whether Jakafi will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether ruxolitinib will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.